trentagon/trentagon.github.io/pages/trents_book_club.md

 </table>

 ### Meeting Schedule
-The group meets monthly - the exact date is specified before each meeting.
+The group aims to meets monthly - the exact date is specified before each meeting.
 We meet at varying places in the Seattle area and are always looking for hosts!

 ### Contact and Updates
 Book club information is disseminated by email and text message.
 To join, send Trent your name, phone number, and email address via text or email.